abelcondear/programming/analysis/working-for-foreign-enterprise.md

 On the other side, United States and countries from Europe carries its own currency and this currency could vary from the local currency candidate.

-If the EURO currency would be converted into ARS then we should calculate the hour value that belongs to a working day and also, this belongs to an annual salary.
+If the EURO currency would be converted into ARS (Argentina' currency) then we should calculate the hour value that belongs to a working day and also, this belongs to an annual salary.

 Annual salary is used as measure salary reference in United States and Europe.